 As more companies adapt to a hybrid working model, the need for collaborative spaces is becoming increasingly essential.
 Colours such as yellow, orange and red are perfect to use for collaboration and agile areas.
 These colours represent excitement, happiness, and energy.
 Use of these colours can help to stimulate mental activity and result in improved creativity and innovative thinking.

 One of the most effective ways to add colour into an office design is by using accent colours, dashes of brightness that can help break up or bring warmth to a larger area covered in neutral or cool colours.
 This is a great way to provide visual stimuli that can install a boost of energy and creativity.

 Optimise your brand through colour:

 A lot of businesses tend to use colours that match their company brand.
 Brand has a huge role to play as brand colours can connect people, including staff and visitors, to a brand and their associated values.
 One of the key areas to consider is the reception space where guests and potential clients arrive.
 This area can ensure that the brand is instantly recognisable and that it evokes the desired emotional response.

 The power of furniture:

 While feature walls can make a big impact, colour can also be injected into the design through office furniture, ceiling, and floor finishes.
 The work from home trend has prompted a shift from functional desks and chairs to items that are a little softer and come in a wide range of colours as businesses try to make the workplace look and feel more homely.

-Soft neutrals essentially offer a blank canvas.
-By adding accents of vibrant colours, you can transform your London office environment into a productive, stimulating space.
+Another way of injecting some colour into the workplace is through manifestation, artwork, and tactile features like living walls.
+Soft neutrals essentially offer a blank canvas, by adding accents of colours, you can transform your office environment into a productive, stimulating space.